unc-ocean-dynamics/unc-ocean-dynamics.github.io/index.md

 ### Join Us

 We will be recruiting **Postdocs, graduate, and undergraduate students to begin in 2026**.
-If you are interested in ocean physics, polar regions, or geophysical fluid dynamics, [get in touch](mailto:kenzhao@unc.edu)!
+If you are interested in ocean physics, polar regions, or geophysical fluid dynamics visit our [Recruitment page](/recruitment/) and [get in touch](mailto:kenzhao@unc.edu).

 ---